 Ann is a local artist.
 She serves on the Scholarship and Fund Development Committees for the CBC Foundation Board.

-Scott is the EPC, Project Execution for AECOM.
+Scott is the President & Project Manager for the Central Plateau Cleanup Company.
 He serves on the Fund Development Committee for the CBC Foundation Board.

 Shirley is the owner of CG Public House.
 She serves on the Fund Development and Scholarship Committees for the CBC Foundation Board.

-Melda is the Director of Medical and Surgical Specialties at Lourdes.
+Melda is the Cardiovascular/Digestive Health Service Line Director at Kadlec Regional Medical Center.
 She serves on the Fund Development Committee.